Arrow Electronics (ARW) Q1 2017 Results - Earnings Call Transcript

 Michael J. Long - Arrow Electronics, Inc.

 No. I haven't heard of any customers coming our way because of that.
 I think that's a very minimal, if anything – reason that we have customers coming in.
 And most of what I have seen has been good, long-term contracts good, long-term supply chain activity totally based upon our complete solution cell, our opportunity to go seamlessly from digital to the sales force, back to digital and into the cloud.
 We've built a very robust platform, that's been our strategy, we're sticking with our strategy.
-Little hiccups by a boutique competitor (24:59) things that, I think are going to drive our growth in the future here.
+Little hiccups by a boutique competitor are not things that, I think are going to drive our growth in the future here.

 William Stein - SunTrust Robinson Humphrey, Inc.